 Some of our children go home by bus.
-A ticket is available from the school office at the cost of £10.
 The children will be asked in the morning if they are going home on the bus and a register is taken.
 If anybody other than yourself is collecting the children please inform the class staff.
 If children are attending WASPs please ensure your booking is confirmed with Fiona at WASPs.
 If you are going to be late, please make every effort to leave a message with the school office so we can inform your child(ren) and the class teacher.

 We encourage all of our children to wear our smart practical uniform.
 The basic colours are royal blue and grey.
 We believe our uniform helps to achieve a sense of belonging, identity and pride.
-Full details of our uniform can be found in our prospectus.
+Full details of our uniform can be found under the parent information tab.